 Think, Learn, Grow

 Drawing on capabilities within many colleges and disciplines, students develop knowledge and skills through hands-on and real-world learning that prepare them to address complex issues facing our modern food system.

 Through engaged scholarship and outreach activities, students, faculty, and community members meaningfully connect with one another and their food system.

 Farm to Campus

-We see our campus as a microcosm for building and demonstrating a local and sustainable food system, with tens of thousands of students, staff and faculty, a network of residential dining halls, two fine dining establishments, an affiliated retirement community and daycares.
+We view our campus as a microcosm for us to build and demonstrate a local and sustainable food system, with tens of thousands of students, staff and faculty, a network of residential dining halls, fine dining establishments and an affiliated retirement community.

 From 2013-2016, we convened a series of listening sessions that shape the elements of the Sustainable Food Systems Program at Penn State.
 From the beginning, members of our learning community emphasized that the program be student-centered and should stand on three legs.
 First, a Food Systems curriculum is in development, second, at the center of the Food Systems curriculum is a Student Farm, and third, an active engagement and outreach program connects the campus community with the interests and needs of the broader community in which it is nested.